A Generalization of Linear Positive Systems with Applications to Nonlinear Systems: Invariant Sets and the Poincar\'{e}-Bendixson Property: Abstract

 \section{Abstract}

-The dynamics of linear positive systems maps the positive orthant to itself.
+The dynamics of linear positive systems map the positive orthant to itself.
 In other words, it maps a set of vectors with zero sign variations to itself.
 This raises the following question: what linear systems map the set of vectors with~$k$ sign variations to itself?
 We address this question using tools from the theory of cooperative dynamical systems and the theory of totally positive matrices.
 This yields a generalization of positive linear systems called~$k$-positive linear systems, that reduces to positive systems for~$k=1$.
 We describe applications of this new type of systems to the analysis of nonlinear dynamical systems.
-In particular, we show that such systems admit certain explicit invariant sets, and for the case~$k=2$ establish the Poincar\'{e}-Bendixon property for certain trajectories.
+In particular, we show that such systems admit certain explicit invariant sets, and for the case~$k=2$ establish the Poincar\'{e}-Bendixson property for any bounded trajectory.